 As a maritime passenger, whether you are on a cruise ship, ferry, excursion boat, dinner cruiser, pleasure yacht, or other type of aquatic transportation, you are due a high duty of care.
 It is the maritime company’s responsibility to keep you safe within reasonable means while you are on board and in some cases, even when you are off-ship.

 The vessel owner’s failure to exercise reasonable care under the circumstances is considered negligence, and if you suffer injury due to such negligence you are eligible to pursue compensation under maritime law.
 An experienced Oregon, Washington, Alaska, or California maritime injury lawyer will be able to sort through the details of your case and help you determine what civil avenues could maximize your injury compensation.

-For a free consultation on what Anderson Carey Williams & Neidzwski can do for your maritime passenger injury case, call 1 (800) 262-8529 today.
+For a free consultation on what Anderson Carey Williams & Neidzwski, PLLC can do for your maritime passenger injury case, call 1 (800) 262-8529 today.